o3de/sig-simulation/testing-guidance/workflow-tests/ai/ai-lkg-workflows.md

 ### Area: Recast Navigation Simple Scenario Workflow

 **Project Requirements**
-* You've read through the Recast Navigation docs
+* You've read through the Recast Navigation docs.
-* Recast Navigation Gem has been enabled and built for the project (AutomatedTesting comes with this gem enabled)
+* Recast Navigation Gem has been enabled and built for the project (AutomatedTesting comes with this gem enabled).
-* A level with at least five (6) entities have been created
+* A level with at least five (6) entities have been created.
-* Ability to deploy sample to Mobile device for mobile sample
+* Ability to deploy sample to Mobile device for mobile sample.

 **Editor Platforms:**